Rome brings history to life, as no book ever could.

 Tourists flock to these sites, so you will never be alone, but that often makes it easier to imagine the hustle and bustle, which must have been very much part of life in Rome's heyday.
 The Forum covers about five acres and was the important centre of Ancient Rome, with government buildings, temples, markets and so on - a general meeting place for its citizens.
 History will spring to life with familiar names, such as the Tomb of Romulus, the Temple of Castor and Pollux, the House of the Vestal Virgins and many others.

-The Palatine Hill, where Rome was founded, was the "posh end " of the city, with magnificent houses, an area where the most wealthy and influential Romans had their ".
-Nowadays, it is more of a park and is an ideal stop, to rest the feet.
+The Palatine Hill, where Rome was founded, was the more affluent part of the city, with magnificent houses, an area where the most wealthy and influential Romans chose to reside.
+Nowadays, it resembles more of a park and is an ideal stop, to rest the feet and admire the scenery.
 The Colosseum has to be one of the most amazing ancient monuments in Rome and will spark off your imagination, like no other.